 where F denotes the trading cost.
 For a day trading, it is generally 0.2% of the exchange.
 We use this value as a trading cost.
 We would like to stress that the number of shares at a time step t (nt) owned by the agent can have negative values.
 This negative quantity corresponds to the shares borrowed and sold.
 In fact, this operation is the actual meaning of the short position.
 However, the number of shares to be borrowed is calculated in a way that, the agent can repay the borrowed shares (i.e., ).

 Having defined the update rules for cash and the number of shares owned at a time step t, we now can define the rule for the number of shares to be bought and sold at a time step t.
 Although we may let the RL agent to decide this quantity, we supply a formula to the agent for simplicity.
-Let Ct be the available cash at time step \(t\) and let (Qt) be the number of shares the agent is going to buy or sell.
-If the agent takes the long position at time step \(t\), the agent will have
+Let Ct be the available cash at time step t and let Qt be the number of shares the agent is going to buy or sell.
+If the agent takes the long position at time step t, the agent will have

 number of shares.
 On the other hand, if the agent takes a short position at a time step t, the agent will have